f00dez/f00dez/README.md

 - 🔭 I’m currently looking for **my first job in the IT sector**

-- 🌱 I’m currently learning **Data Science** in the Data Science Bootcamp by [HACK A BOSS](https://www.linkedin.com/school/hackaboss/)
+- 🌱 I’m currently learning **Data Science** in the Data Science Bootcamp by [Hack A Boss](https://www.linkedin.com/school/hackaboss/)

-- 🌱 I learnt a lot about **Cybersecurity** in the Red Team Cybersecurity Bootcamp by [https://www.linkedin.com/school/codespaceacademy/](https://www.linkedin.com/school/codespaceacademy/)
+- 🌱 I learnt a lot about **Cybersecurity** in the Red Team Cybersecurity Bootcamp by [Codespace Academy](https://www.linkedin.com/school/codespaceacademy/)

-- 👨‍💻 All of my projects are available at [https://github.com/f00dez](https://github.com/f00dez)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/f00dez)

 - 📫 How to reach me **german.f.c.3@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/german-fernandez-corrales/](https://www.linkedin.com/in/german-fernandez-corrales/)
+- 📄 All my experiences at [LinkedIn](https://www.linkedin.com/in/german-fernandez-corrales/)